 You can read more about Dash governance in the Governance section of this documentation.

-Sentinel is an autonomous agent for persisting, processing and automating Dash 12.1 governance objects and tasks, and for expanded functions in the upcoming Dash V13 release (Evolution).
-Sentinel is implemented as a Python application that binds to a local version 12.1 dashd instance on each Dash 12.1 masternode.
+Introduced in Dash 0.12.1, Sentinel is an autonomous agent for persisting, processing and automating Dash governance objects and tasks.
+Sentinel is implemented as a Python application that binds to a local version dashd instance on each Dash masternode.

-A Governance Object (or “govObject”) is a generic structure introduced in Dash Core 12.1 to allow for the creation of Budget Proposals, Triggers, and Watchdogs.
+A Governance Object (or “govObject”) is a generic structure introduced in Dash 0.12.1 to allow for the creation of Budget Proposals and Triggers.
 Class inheritance has been utilized to extend this generic object into a “Proposal” object to supplant the current Dash budget system.

 Transactions on the Dash network are recorded in blocks on the blockchain.
 The size of each transaction is measured in bytes, but there is not necessarily a correlation between high value transactions and the number of bytes required to process the transaction.
 Instead, transaction size is affected by how many input and output addresses are involved, since more data must be written in the block to store this information.
 Each new block is generated by a miner, who is paid for completing the work to generate the block with a block reward.
 In order to prevent the network from being filled with spam transactions, the size of each block is artificially limited.
 As transaction volume increases, the space in each block becomes a scarce commodity.
 Because miners are not obliged to include any transaction in the blocks they produce, once blocks are full, a voluntary transaction fee can be included as an incentive to the miner to process the transaction.
 Most wallets include a small fee by default, although some miners will process transactions even if no fee is included.